-One-stop service platform by the Trade and Industry Department on US' trade restrictive measures and trade conflict between the US and the Mainland:
+One-stop service platform by the Trade and Industry Department on major US' trade restrictive measures (including tariff measures in relation to trade between the US and the Mainland):

 Tel: 2398 5405; Email: acr_reg@tid.gov.hk